 Chief operating officer

-Administration of NCGC activity is undertaken by the business manager, the finance and administration manager, the project co-ordinators and the PA to the chief operating officer.
+Administration of NCGC activity is undertaken by the business and development manager, the office manager, the project administrators and the PA to the chief operating officer.

 The role of health economists at the NCGC is to ensure that cost-effectiveness is considered in the process of developing clinical guidelines for NICE.
 For every guideline, health economists review published economic evidence and conduct original cost-effectiveness analyses.
 They advise the GDG on economic concepts and interpretation of the evidence.